mit-pkir/beyond-rubrics/modules/evidence collection/_posts/2000-01-03-DYO-Rapid-Design.md

 ### Facilitation Guide
 **Warm-up** *(10 min)*
-- Go around the circle and share: What is one learning experience from your childhood, in or out of school, that you remember fondly?
+1. Go around the circle and share: What is one learning experience from your childhood, in or out of school, that you remember fondly?
 What was it about the experience that made it stick with you?

-**Rapid Design** *(40 min)*
+**Rapid Design** *(50 min)*
-- Draw one card from each of the three decks: Construct, Context, Secret Ingredient.
+1. Draw one card from each of the three decks: Construct, Context, Secret Ingredient.
-- *Design (30 min)*.
+2. *Design (30 min)*.
 Work together to create a prototype of a maker activity and data collection tool.
 Document your design onto a poster that includes:
   - **Your definition of the construct or skill.
 How did you define the construct?
   - **The maker activity or task**.
 What are you asking the students to do to demonstrate the construct?
   - **Example of good evidence of learning**.
 What will you see that shows you the students are demonstrating the construct or school?
   - **A tool or mechanism for collecting evidence**.
 How will you collect visible, tangible evidence?
-- *Gallery Walk (10 min):* If multiple teams were designing at the same time, take a few minutes to look at all of the prototypes that were designed.
+3. *Gallery Walk (10 min):* If multiple teams were designing at the same time, take a few minutes to look at all of the prototypes that were designed.
 What do you notice?
 What do you wonder?

-**Debrief** *(10 min)*
--Discuss:
+4. Debrief as a group with the following questions:
   - What in the designs stands out to you?
   - What was easy about this design process?
 What was hard?
   - What were characteristics of the activity you designed that allowed for students to demonstrate evidence of your selected construct?